tommywalkie/sample-godot-rust-app/README.md

 cargo -V
 ```

-In order to build `gdnative` and other libraries effectively using whatever Rust toolchain, we may need to install [CLang](https://rust-lang.github.io/rust-bindgen/requirements.html) which is released as part of [LLVM](https://releases.llvm.org/), depending of the OS.
+In order to build `gdnative` and other libraries effectively using whatever Rust toolchain, we need to install [CLang](https://rust-lang.github.io/rust-bindgen/requirements.html) which is released as part of [LLVM](https://releases.llvm.org/).

 ```bash
 # Check if LLVM is installed and registerd in PATH